Coherence Theory

 Pokes

-Formal: Local disturbances from neighboring patterns.
+Disturbances from the environment.
 User complaints are pokes.
 Competitor launches are pokes.
 API failures are pokes.
 Every poke has bounded reach — no instantaneous action at a distance.

 Ticks